fusion809/i3-configs/README.md

 ## What's in the i3bar (Python)
 Presently the following are in the i3bar, from left to right:
+* Last time pacman was run.
+My way of checking when I last updated my system.
 * Atom update status.
 'A OK' means there's no Atom beta channel updates, while if it says 'A' with a package version after it there is a new release and that is the version of the release.
+* Juci++ update status.
+'J OK' means there's no Juci++ updates available.
+If there is an update available I'd see 'OF' followed by the version of the latest update.
+* OBS format spec file update status.
+'OF OK' means there's no updates available.
+If there is an update available I'd see 'OS' followed by the version of the latest update.
 * Sway update status.
 'S OK' means there's no Sway updates.
 As above, if a version is given instead of 'OK' that means there's a new version and that is it.
 * Vim update status, formatting/meaning as per above.
 * Visual Studio Code update status, formatting as per above.
 * Uptime, format: h:m:s.
 Unfortunately I cannot get it to show it in my preferred format of hh:mm:ss.
 So, for example, you see 0:0:2 if the system has been up two seconds (and no Arch doesn't boot that quickly for me :P), as opposed to how I would like it to the hh:mm:ss format of 00:00:02.
 Likewise if the system has been up for 13 hours, 12 minutes and 5 seconds it would be formatted as 13:12:5.
 * Weather conditions, such as 'Partly Cloudy 28°C' (which yes is the condition given at the time of typing).
+* My audio volume, number is the % of the maximum available volume I am at.
 * Battery status.
 * Download rate, upload rate over the wlo1 interface.
 * Core temperature in °C.